Acorn squash pasta is pasta with a sweet and buttery roasted acorn squash sauce, sausage, red pepper and parmesan cheese.

-- 1 lb pappardelle pasta (or other wide ribbon pasta) cooked according to directions, reserve 1/2 cup pasta cooking water
+- 1 lb fettuccine pasta or other wide ribbon or tube pasta (cooked according to directions, reserve 1 cup pasta cooking water)

-- 1 medium acorn squash cut into wedges
+- 1 medium acorn squash cut in half

-- 1 lb ground sausage Italian or country or mixture of the two
+- 1 lb ground sausage Italian or country or sage

 - Preheat oven to 400 degrees.